-PhD in Management by the University of Edinburgh (UK), Masters Degree in Finances by the University of Porto Economics Faculty (FEP), degree in Management from FEP.
-Assistant professor at FEP.
-Consultant in the Management Control area (in particular, cost systems conception).
+PhD in Business Administration by the University of Edinburgh (UK), MSc in Finance by the University of Porto, Economics Faculty (FEP), degree in Management from FEP.
+Associate professor at FEP.
+Consultant in the Management Control area (in particular, cost systems design).
 Research interests: theoretical fundaments (analytical) of control management models (in particular, activity-based costing and balanced scorecard); information economy (namely, endogenous information structures).
 Publications in Economics Letters, Economics Bulletin and International Journal of Management Accounting Research (among others).

 Sandie Costa executive MBA by EGP-UPBS / Advanced Program in Management and Leadership (UPC)/Post-graduate in Corporate Finance (ISCTE)/ Graduate in Economy (Economics Faculty of Porto)/ Senior manager for the PricewaterhouseCoopers Advisory department / Responsible for Advisory Transactions department training / Intern Training / Has been involved in due diligence, evaluations, restructuring and financial analyses and deal advisory, supporting the companys purchases and sales / Vast international experience, aiding transactions in France, Italy, Finland, Germany, Iceland, Angola and India / Some of Sandie Costas advised clients are Amorim Group, Efacec, ColepCCL, Auto-Sueco, Renault, Euromedics, Jaba pharmaceutics, Laboratórios Azevedos, Nova Cimangola, 3i, BPI Private Equity, Backbock and Brown, BESI, Tecneira, Enernova, Electrabel/ Suez and Selénis Energia.

 Civil Engineering, Masters in Construction in the field of Economics and Quality of Ventures by the IST of UTL.
 General Manager of Certicon.